 Also studying with the International College of Human Nutrition and Functional Medicine to specialise further in Clinical Nutrition, Mitochondrial Dysfunction, Microbiome and Dysbiosis, Functional Inflammology, Pain Management, Integrative Rheumatology, Nutritional Immunomodulation, Immunonutrition and Antiviral Strategies.

 I practiced in Cork from 2003 until 2010, then was away for 3 years living back in

 New Zealand to be close to family and friends, but primarily to start our own family.
-He
+We

-then returned to his Douglas, Cork business in August 2013-2016 to organise the transition
+then returned to sell the practice in August 2013-2016 and to organise the transition

 to the new owners.

 We now have an energetic 9 year old boy, Lucca, and our own Irish born lad, Caleb